blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/LMS Colour Space.md

 L, M and S are the types of cone cells in the human eye.
 The [[spectral sensitivity]] of each cell is mapped to this color space.

-It is mostly used is psychophysical research.
+It is mostly used is [[Psychophysics|psychophysical]] research.

+It also makes it easy to model some of the per-cone gain adjustments that happen in the retina.
 The retina adjusts the sensitivity of different cones when trying to white balance a scene and some digital imaging white balancing algorithms mimic these operations in LMS space.